Matrix estimation by Universal Singular Value Thresholding: Applications

-where $C$ and $c$ depend only on $\eta$ and $C(\ep)$ depends only on $\ep$ and $\eta$. \end{thm} To see how Theorem \ref{compact2} may be used, suppose that $K$ is a compact subset of the real line and $d$ is the usual distance on $\rr$, scaled by a factor to ensure that the diameter of $K$ is $\le 1$.
-Then $N(\delta)$ increases like $1/\delta$ as $\delta \ra 0$.
-Consequently, given $n$, the optimal choice of $\delta$ is of the order $n^{-1/3}$, which gives the bound
+To see how Theorem~\ref{compact2} may be used, suppose that $K$ is a compact subset of the real line and $d$ is the usual distance on $\rr$, scaled by a factor to ensure that the diameter of $K$ is ${\le}1$.
+Then $N(\delta)$ increases like $1/\delta$ as $\delta\ra0$.
+Consequently, given~$n$, the optimal choice of $\delta$ is of the order $n^{-1/3}$, which gives the bound

 (Note that the exponential term need not appear because the main term is bounded below by a positive constant if $p< n^{-2/3}$.)
-Thus, $\hat{M}$ is a consistent estimate as long as $p$ goes to zero slower than $n^{-2/3}$ as $n\ra\infty$.
+Thus, $\hat {M}$ is a consistent estimate as long as $p$ goes to zero slower than $n^{-2/3}$ as $n\ra\infty$.